-Choose the Right Size Crate
+Choose the Right Size

-When it comes to crates, size matters.
+Ensuring that your puppy easily gets used to its crate starts with choosing a crate that's the right size.
 No matter which type of dog crate you choose, it's important that you pay close attention to the dimensions.

 Crates should be large enough for a puppy to lie down and turn around in comfortably.
 A crate that is too small will leave your puppy cramped and uncomfortable.
 A crate that is too large may leave enough space for your puppy to sleep and have a separate spot to use as a potty area.
-Ensuring that your puppy easily gets used to his crate starts with choosing the crate that's the right size.

-Make the Crate Comfortable
+Make It Comfortable

 Before you introduce your puppy to the crate, try to make it as comfortable as possible.
 Most puppies aren't going to want to spend time lying on the cold, hard crate floor for very long.

-Make the Crate Interesting
+Make It Interesting

-Let the Puppy Explore on His Own
+Let the Puppy Explore

-Shut the Door for Short Periods
+Shut the Door

 When you first close the crate door, stay in the room.
-After the puppy has been able to stay calm once the door has been closed a few times, start stepping outside of the room.
+After the puppy has been able to stay calm with the door closed a few times, start stepping outside of the room.
 The first time, simply step out for a few seconds and then come back into the room.
 Don't make a big deal, and don't immediately open the crate door.
 Slowly work your way up to leaving your puppy in the closed crate for longer periods.